LifeFone Medical Alert Review 2024: Affordable Fall Detection and On-the-Go Systems

 LifeFone also monitors your help button and base station batteries and will send new ones for free when the battery is below 20%.
 The At-Home Cellular and At-Home and On-the-Go bundle include battery monitoring, too.

 Our Reviews Team likes that you can answer incoming calls to your landline phone on your base station.
-Just press the base station help button when your landline phone rings and you’ll be able to enjoy conversations without holding the phone to your ear.
+Just press the base station help button when your landline phone rings, and you’ll be able to enjoy conversations without holding the phone to your ear.

 At-Home Cellular